AdamClarkStandke/GenerativeDeepLearning/README.md

 *Gif created using [LatentSpaceGifMaker](https://github.com/AdamClarkStandke/GenerativeDeepLearning/blob/main/LatentSpaceGifMaker.ipynb) using 1 text prompt of dogs drinking coffee in outer space overlooking earth with random walk enabled using 12 random steps, cfg_scale of 7.5, batch size of 3 and num of diffusion steps of 25*

 ----------------------
-# Textual Inversion of Stable Diffusion's Textual Latent Manifold
+# Textual Inversion of Stable Diffusion's Embedding Space

 ### Input Images: